KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies

 The distributions of our photometric redshifts are illustrated in Fig.~\ref{fig:z_hist_source_vs_lenses}.
-These redshifts of the source galaxies are estimated based on deep spectroscopic catalogues that cover a sub-sample of the galaxies: these are then re-weighted using a self-organised map \citep[SOM,][]{Wright2020} to resemble the KiDS-1000 sample, and only sources that have matches in the calibration sample in the SOM enter our final sample.
-The method is also validated by using a clustering$-z$ algorithm.
+These redshifts of the source galaxies are estimated based on deep spectroscopic catalogues that cover a sub-sample of the galaxies: these were then re-weighted using a self-organised map \citep[SOM,][]{Wright2020} to resemble the KiDS-1000 sample.
+Only sources with matches in the calibration sample in the SOM entered our final sample.
+The method was also validated by using a clustering$-z$ algorithm.
 Details on the photometric redshift calibration can be found in \citet[][]{Hildebrandt2021photoz}.
-We restrict our analysis to source galaxies in the redshift range $0.1<\zs<1.2$, based on the available calibration of their photometric redshift via the SOM, where $\zs$ indicates the photometric redshift of the source galaxy.
-When computing the GGL signal, we only consider source galaxies at higher redshift than the lens, and with a minimum redshift separation of 0.2, $z_{\rm s} \geq 0.2 + z_{\rm l}$, where the subscript s and l refers respectively to the sources and the lens.
+We restricted our analysis to source galaxies in the redshift range $0.1<\zs<1.2$, based on the available calibration of their photometric redshift via the SOM, where $\zs$ indicates the photometric redshift of the source galaxy.
+When computing the GGL signal, we only consider source galaxies at higher redshift than the lens, and with a minimum redshift separation of 0.2, $z_{\rm s} \geq 0.2 + z_{\rm l}$, where the subscripts s and l refer to the sources and the lens, respectively.